rgaveiga/optionlab/README.md

 out = run_strategy(inputs_data)
 ```

-Alternatively, the inputs object can be passed to the `StrategyEngine` object and the calculations are performed by calling
-the `run` method of the `StrategyEngine` object:
+Alternatively, an `Inputs` object can be passed to the `StrategyEngine` object and the calculations are performed by calling the `run` method of the `StrategyEngine` object:

 ```python
 from optionlab import StrategyEngine